timescale/pgai/README.md

     ```
     TODO: could we not install these packages with the install scripts?

-1. Set your OpenAI key as an environment variable:
+1. Set your OpenAI key in a .env file or as an environment variable:
     ```bash
     OPENAI_AI_KEY="this-is-my-super-secret-api-key-dont-tell"
     DB_URL="your connection string"